Us review: Jordan Peele's new horror doesn't quite mirror Get Out

 This idea of looking in a mirror is one of the big (read: obvious) theme's of Peele's new horror flick.

-Us tells the story of Adelaide Wilson, a woman with a traumatic experience in her childhood which casts a dark shadow over a summer beach trip with her family to her old home.
+Us tells the story of Adelaide Wilson, a woman with a traumatic experience in her childhood that casts a dark shadow over a summer beach trip with her family to her old home.

 Trauma haunts survivors for years to come like a shadow they can't shake, and Us puts the Wilson family face-to-face with their own shadow: doppelgangers in red jumpsuits wielding glinting gold scissors.
 They're called The Tethered, and they've got a score to settle with their better look-alikes.